secondlife/viewer/indra/newview/gltf/README.md

 "write" and "copy" implementations MUST be stored in buffer_util.h.
 As implementers encounter new data types, you'll see compiler errors pointing at templates in buffer_util.h.
-See glh::vec3f as a known good example (there are bad examples, so beware):
+See glh::vec3f as a known good example of how to add support for a new type (there are bad examples, so beware):

 ```
 template<>